The Listening Tension

 Sofia Goetz, Sofia Goetz began studying the violin at the age of three thanks to the Suzuki method.
 Her studies led her to obtain a master's degree in violin at the Conservatorio G. Verdi in Milan, with top marks, honours and an honourable mention.
 She has played with orchestral and chamber music groups in the most important Italian theatres and has distinguished herself by winning national and international prizes, as well as important auditions organised by institutions of the calibre of the Perosi Academy in Biella, the Chigiana Academy in Siena, the Gustav Mahler Academy and the Academy of the Teatro alla Scala in Milan.
 With La Scala, he has toured the famous theatre and abroad, such as when he performed in front of the highest state officials at EXPO 2021 in Dubai.
 In 2022 he won an audition to become a member of the Gustav Mahler Jugend Orchestra.
 In between her international concert career and her master's degree in attainment at the Zürcher Hochschule der Künste in Zurich, Sofia Goetz has also turned her attention to research, winning a competition from the School of Commons association in Zurich for a research project in the arts.

 Riccardo Acciarino, "For Acciarino there are no limits" is how Corriere della Sera, leading Italian newspaper, defines Riccardo Acciarino, a multifaceted multi-instrumentalist with an international concert career that ranges across opposing musical genres.
 Internationally recognized as one of the most promising performers in the contemporary field (Ulysses Network), he has won prizes and collected appreciations as soloist, with important orchestras (Filarmonica della scala, Pomeriggi Musicali etc.) and renowned ensembles (Ensemble Intercontemporain, Ensemble Modern, Divertimento Ensemble etc.).
 He graduated in Clarinet at the Conservatory of Milan, obtaining a master degree in Bass Clarinet, both with honors and winning the prize as best wind instrumentalist of the institution.
 He obtained a master degree in contemporary music at the International Ensemble Modern Academy and he won auditions for numerous institutions (Lucerne Contemporary Orchestra, IRCAM Ulysses Ensemble, IEMA etc.).
+He is the artistic director and ideator of the music festival The No Way Experience.
 He frequently collaborates with composers of all nationalities in writing solo compositions dedicated to him.
-Acciarino has recorded for labels such as Stradivarius, Hessischer Rundfunk, Limen Music and RAI, Italy's first radio station, from which he was invited for a podcast reserved to the most promising young contemporary performers.
+Acciarino recorded with labels such as Stradivarius, Hessischer Rundfunk, Limen Music and RAI, Italy's first radio station, from which he was invited for a podcast reserved to the most promising young contemporary performers.
 Since 2022 he is working on a research project that involves the University of the Arts in Zurich, the Orpheus Institute in Ghent, the Conservatories of Milan and the Conservatory of Florence.
+He teaches music, clarinet and saxophone in different institutions between Italy, Germany and Switzerland.